 Modern polyurethane chemistry is usually catalyzed with much less than 1% of a carboxylate of bismuth, zinc, tin(II), or a related metal; or with a handful of reasonably selective amines, imidazoles, and so on.
 Most of the contemporary metal-based catalysts are extremely unlikely to be of any concern - especially at the concentrations used in the resin.
 The non-metal catalysts have also been studied extensively and carry no known risks at these levels - but as noted earlier, they belong to large and interesting families of bioactive compounds.

-Plasticizers, fillers, surfactants, etc: while most resins don't contain any other questionable additives, it's useful to briefly scan the MSDS for anything else out of ordinary.
-For example, several manufacturers add dibutyl phthalate (DBP) as a plasticizer for some of the more flexible polyurethane rubber formulations.
-While there is no particularly compelling evidence of low-dose toxicity of DBP in humans, there are some concerns based on animal results - a situation quite similar to the debate surrounding bisphenol A. If you are worried, avoid these products - simple enough.
+Plasticizers, fillers, surfactants, etc: while most resins don't contain any other questionable additives, it's useful to briefly scan the MSDS for anything else out of the ordinary.
+For example, several manufacturers add phthalate plasticizers - such as butyl benzyl phthalate (BBP) or dibutyl phthalate (DBP) - to some of the more flexible polyurethane rubber formulations.
+While these substances have very low acute toxicity, animal studies raise some concerns about long-term subchronic exposure through children toys, food-contact items, and so on.
+No need to panic, but in such applications, it's best to stick to safer alternatives.

 As with any chemicals, you should avoid mixing polyurethanes - and isocyanates in particular - with potentially incompatible substances; as hinted earlier, this includes alcohols, water, but also strong bases, oxidizers, amines, and metal salts.
 Rapid polymerization, decomposition, or other funny developments may ensue.
 Isocyanates also decompose in a matter of minutes in dimethyl sulfoxide (DMSO), so do not use this solvent as a carrier for dyes, catalysts, and so forth.